provable-things/ptokens.js-v1/packages/ptokens-node/README.md

-# ptokens-enclave
+# ptokens-node

-Module for interacting with the Enclave.
+Module for interacting with a Node.

 &nbsp;